Terrorists Attack Two Churches in Kaduna Community, Kill Three, Abduct 44

 “The village head of Rubu informed me of the attacks on churches in this community today.
 From information made available, three people were killed while 30 others were abducted.
 Some people were injured, some are still missing as I speak with you.

-The Kaduma state government also confirmed the incident, saying three people were killed while while unspecified number of people were abducted.
+The Kaduma state government also confirmed the incident, saying three people were killed while unspecified number of persons were abducted.

 In a statement on Sunday, the Commissioner for Internal Security and Home Affairs, Samuel Aruwan, said the bandits attacked three communities, looted shops and carted away some valuables from the villages.